 Municipal purveyors in the SMVMA include the Cities of Santa Maria and Guadalupe and the Golden State Water Company (GSWC, formerly Southern California Water Company, or SCWC).
 The latter provides water to suburban areas in the southern portion of the SMVMA, specifically the towns of Orcutt and Sisquoc and the Lake Marie and Tanglewood developments.
 With the exception of small pumping in Guadalupe and Sisquoc, municipal pumping is from numerous water supply wells in individual wellfields located between the Santa Maria Airport and the town of Orcutt.
 The municipal water supply wells are completed in the shallow and/or deep aquifer zones with, in general, newer wells having been constructed to produce from deeper portions of the aquifer system with better water quality.
-The monthly and annual groundwater pumping amounts for 2017 are tabulated by individual well, by purveyor, and for each water system in Table 3.2-1a.
+The monthly and annual groundwater pumping amounts for 2018 are tabulated by individual well, by purveyor, and for each water system in Table 3.2-1a.

-In 2017, a total of 7,980 af of groundwater was pumped for municipal water supply in the SMVMA, which is a decrease (almost 7 percent) from the prior year (8,550 af) and on the order of groundwater pumping reported for as long ago as the late 1960's.
-GSWC pumped the greatest amount, about 5,815 af, with most of that for their Orcutt system (5,400 af) and the remainder for their other systems combined.
-The City of Santa Maria pumped about 1,670 af, less than the amount pumped in the prior year (1,925 af), and the City of Guadalupe pumped about 500 af, substantially less than the prior year (850 af).
-It should be noted that, of the total groundwater pumped in 2017 by the City of Santa Maria (1,670 af), about 130 af were transferred to the NMMA, so that the City's groundwater use in the SMVMA totaled 1,540 af.
+In 2018, a total of 10,425 af of groundwater was pumped for municipal water supply in the SMVMA, which is an increase (about 30 percent) from the prior year (7,980 af) but on the order of groundwater pumping reported for as long ago as the late 1960's.
+All purveyors pumped more groundwater in 2018 than in 2017.
+GSWC pumped the greatest amount, about 5,925 af, with most of that for their Orcutt system and a minor amount for their other systems combined.
+The City of Santa Maria pumped about 3,630 af and the City of Guadalupe pumped about 870 af.
+Of the total groundwater pumped in 2018 by the City of Santa Maria (3,630 af), an estimated 280 af were transferred to the NMMA, so that the City's groundwater use in the SMVMA totaled 3,350 af.

 Since the initial deliveries of supplemental imported SWP water commenced in 1997, groundwater pumped for municipal supply has declined substantially, as shown in a graph of historical municipal groundwater pumping for the SMVMA (Figure 3.2-1a).
-The City of Santa Maria has greatly reduced pumping since the importation of SWP water began, from 12,800 af in 1996 to an annual average of 3,220 af for subsequent years.
+The City of Santa Maria has greatly reduced pumping since the importation of SWP water began, from 12,800 af in 1996 to an annual average of about 3,250 af for subsequent years.
 In those years when pumping exceeds this annual average, it is typically due to limited SWP water availability.
 Such was the case recently in 2013 through 2015 when SWP water availability ranged from only 5 to 35 percent.
-The GSWC has also reduced groundwater pumping since the importation of SWP water began, from 9,960 af in 1996 to an annual average of 8,200 af for subsequent years.
-Additionally, the City of Guadalupe has reduced groundwater pumping since the importation of SWP water began, from 725 af in 1996 to an annual average of 650 af for subsequent years.
-In 2017, pumping by the City of Santa Maria and the GSWC was below their respective averages; Guadalupe's annual pumping slightly exceeded their average amount.
+The GSWC has also reduced groundwater pumping since the importation of SWP water began, from 9,960 af in 1996 to an annual average of about 8,200 af for subsequent years.
+Additionally, the City of Guadalupe has reduced groundwater pumping since the importation of

+SWP water began, from 725 af in 1996 to an annual average of 650 af for subsequent years.
+In 2018, pumping by the Cities of Santa Maria and Guadalupe exceeded their respective average annual amounts; GSWC pumping was below average.